EkholmCodes/eit_exjobb_template/content/chapters/theory.typ

 	    wire((3, 0), (3, -1))
 	    wire((3,0), "q2.b")
 	}),
-    caption: "The current mirror.
-This mirror is in the 'above' configuration, pushing current down into the load.", )<electrical-circuit>
+    caption: flex-caption("The current mirror.
+This mirror is in the 'above' configuration, pushing current down into the load.", "Current mirror."), )<electrical-circuit>

 == Math